Roy Lynk: UK coal mining industry

 In October 1992 Michael Heseltine announced the closure of 32 of the UK's 53 remaining pits.
 British Coal, formed in 1987 from the NCB, was privatised by the Coal Industry Act 1994 and in England the pits became RJB Mining, later UK Coal.
 In 1991 the UDM had plans to buy British Coal.
 In October 1992 he held a week-long hunger strike protest at Silverhill Colliery.

 Personal life

 He was appointed an OBE in the 1990 New Year Honours list.
 He married in 1978 in Mansfield and had three sons and three daughters.

+Cultural references

+Lynk is mentioned by name ("Close the pits, sanctify Roy Lynk an OBE") in the second verse of the Manic Street Preachers song "Gold Against the Soul" (from the 1993 album of the same name).